 Tourist Medical Center

-Here you can find English, French, German speaking doctors.
+Here you can find French, German English speaking doctors in Florence.
 This center is located in:

 Via Lorenzo il Magnifico, 59